johankasperi/positweet/README.md

 A lot of dependencies, checkout package.json and bower.json

 # More information
-For more information about the project and more detailed information about wiring and stuff, checkout[positweet.kspri.se](positweet.kspri.se)
+For more information about the project and more detailed information about wiring and stuff, checkout [positweet.kspri.se](positweet.kspri.se)

 # Credits
 Created by Johan Kasperi, Holly Brown and Aileen Bai.